xJylin/lunarcore-docker/README.md

 | `PGID`  | Group ID for the internal container user group | `integer` | 1000 | 1000

+## Notice
+The container at the moment requires the `-it` to keep LunarCore active.
+Otherwise the container will end after LunarCore finished starting up.

 ## Related Projects